cs396-web-dev/spring2021/pages/_assignments/hw1.md

 The server is now listening for all requests that are received by port 8081.
 Don't worry about the output that mentions database connections; we'll get to that in Homework 2.

 To test our API, we're going to be using [Postman](https://www.postman.com/downloads/), which is a GUI that lets us send HTTP requests to a specified endpoint.
 Download Postman, open it up, and put `http://localhost:8081` in the "Enter request URL" bar.
-Make sure GET is selected in the dropdown and click Send; You should see the response from the request as below:
+Make sure GET is selected in the dropdown and click Send; you should see the response from the request as below:

 <img class="large frame" src="/spring2021/assets/images/hw1/img2.png"/>

 You can use Postman similarly to debug all the routes we will be writing in this assignment.

-## Part 3: Assignment Information
+## Part 2: Assignment Information

-### Anatomy of an Express Route
+### Express Routes

 Open `routes.js` and examine the first route.
 All HTTP routes consist of 3 components:
 - The path, which will be appended to the host route to be accessed by the front-end application